Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Introduction

 \section{Introduction}

-Stone and Pontryagin dualities are some of the most celebrated dualities that have had a major influence on the development of modern mathematics.
-Stone duality establishes a dual equivalence between the categories of boolean algebras and what we now call Stone spaces (zero-dimensional compact Hausdorff spaces).
-We refer to the well-known book by Johnstone \cite{Joh82} for an account of Stone's work and its influence on subsequent mathematical research.
+The celebrated Stone duality \cite{Sto36} establishes a dual equivalence between the categories of boolean algebras and what we now call Stone spaces (zero-dimensional compact Hausdorff spaces).
+Since Stone's groundbreaking work, numerous dualities have been developed for various categories of algebras.
+Stone himself generalized his duality for boolean algebras to distributive lattices \cite{Sto37c}.
+The resulting dual spaces are now known as spectral spaces and play an important role in algebraic geometry as Zariski spectra of commutative rings.

-Stone himself generalized his duality to distributive lattices \cite{Sto37c}.
-The resulting dual spaces are now known as spectral spaces, and play an important role in algebraic geometry as Zariski spectra of commutative rings.
-In \cite{Pri70,Pri72} Priestley developed another duality for distributive lattices by means of ordered Stone spaces, which became known as Priestley spaces.
-They form a subclass of the class of ordered topological spaces studied by Nachbin \cite{Nac65} and have numerous applications in diverse areas such as natural dualities \cite{CD98a}, formal concept analysis \cite{GW99,DP02}, computer science \cite{Pan13,Geh16}, modal logic \cite{Gol89,CJ99}, etc.
+In \cite{Pri70,Pri72} Priestley developed another duality for distributive lattices by means of certain ordered Stone spaces, which became known as Priestley spaces.
+They form a subcategory of the category of ordered topological spaces studied by Nachbin \cite{Nac65} and have numerous applications in diverse areas such as natural dualities \cite{CD98a}, formal concept analysis \cite{GW99,DP02}, computer science \cite{Pan13,Geh16}, and modal logic \cite{Gol89,CJ99}.

 There are various generalizations of Priestley duality.
-It was generalized to all lattices by Urquhart \cite{Urq78} (see also \cite{Har92,HD97,GvG14,MJ14a}).
+It was extended to all lattices by Urquhart \cite{Urq78} (see also \cite{Har92,Har97,HD97,Plo08,GvG14,MJ14a}).
 Duality theory for distributive lattices with operators and the theory of their canonical extensions was developed in \cite{Gol89,GJ94,GJ04}, and it was further generalized to lattices with operators in \cite{GH01} (see also \cite{MJ14b}).
 Our main interest is in generalized Priestley duality for distributive semilattices developed in \cite{BJ08,BJ11} and \cite{HP08}.
-Our aim is to show how to derive this duality, as well as Priestley and Stone dualities, from Pontryagin duality for semilattices.
+Our aim is to connect this duality, as well as Priestley and Stone dualities, to the Pontryagin-style duality for semilattices developed by Hofmann, Mislove, and Stralka \cite{HMS74}, which we will refer to as \emph{HMS duality}.